ChrisMuir/anagrams/README.md

 If you're interested in anagrams and R, be sure to check out [Romain Francois'](https://github.com/romainfrancois) package [anagram](https://github.com/romainfrancois/anagram) (and h/t to Romain for [pointing out](https://twitter.com/romain_francois/status/972754279164514304) some bottle-necks in my cpp code).

+Also, thank you to [Mark van der Loo](https://github.com/markvanderloo) for pointing out that the [stringdist](https://github.com/markvanderloo/stringdist) package can be used to concisely determine same-length anagrams (and it's faster than the base R function I defined below!)
+I included the `stringdist` solution in the benchmarks below.

 Installation
 ------------